acidlabsStudios/EmployeeHandbook/influences.md

 We're big fans of:
 * [Flow](https://www.goodreads.com/book/show/117101.Flow) by Mihalyi Cziksenmihalyi as it illustrates why and how the ability to focus intensely on something is incredibly beneficial
 * [Maverick](https://www.goodreads.com/book/show/32994.Maverick) by Ricardo Semler as it shows that the accepted way of doing business doesn't have to be what you accept
-* [Powerful](https://www.goodreads.com/book/show/36417234-powerful) by Patty McCord describes how Netflix established its culture of responsibility and freedom.
+* [Powerful](https://www.goodreads.com/book/show/36417234-powerful) by Patty McCord describes how Netflix established its culture of responsibility and freedom
 * [REWORK](https://37signals.com/rework) and [REMOTE](https://37signals.com/remote) by Jason Fried and David Heinemeier Hansson.
 They're the founders of Basecamp (the company that makes this tool you're using right now) and we very much model acidlabs Studios on the Basecamp way.
-You should also read the original Basecamp manifesto [Getting Real](https://gettingreal.37signals.com/), which is available online free.
+You should also read the original Basecamp manifesto [Getting Real](https://gettingreal.37signals.com/), which is available online free
 * [Cubicle Commando](https://www.goodreads.com/book/show/6997692-cubicle-commando) by Lisa Messenger and Zern Liew.
-It's a great look at (and beautifully designed, BTW) how to change organisations from within to drive innovation and creativity.
+It's a great look at (and beautifully designed, BTW) how to change organisations from within to drive innovation and creativity

 None of these are specifically about the technical doing or how-to of what we do at acidlabs (be that design thinking, service, design, ux, cx, strategy, creativity, sketching, blahblahblah, etc.), though they might cover some of that; that's a whole different subject.
 You can find a lot of books on those subjects on Goodreads as well.